yachna/containers/vpc_ts.md

 {: #vpc_no_lb}

 {: tsSymptoms}
 You publicly exposed your app by creating a Kubernetes `LoadBalancer` service in your VPC cluster.
-When you run `kubectl describe svc <kubernetes_lb_service_name>`, you see a warning message in the **Events** section similar to one the following:
+When you run `kubectl describe svc <kubernetes_lb_service_name>`, you see a warning message in the **Events** section similar to one of the following:
 ```
 The subnet with ID(s) '<subnet_id>' has insufficient available ipv4 addresses.
 ```